yeyinghao/xGrassBot/README.md

-# xGrassDesktopNode
+# xGrassBot
 This bot connects via multiple HTTP proxies to farm Grass Airdrop Season 2 using a single account.
-It automatically removes faulty proxies and uses the Grass Desktop Node to double the farming points (x2.0).
+It automatically removes faulty proxies (on/off) and uses the Grass Desktop Node to double the farming points (x2.0).

 ## Installation